Five questions all employers need to ask in marketing interviews

 It doesn’t matter what skills and ideas your candidate can bring to the business if they are unable to measure their effect in a meaningful way.
 If they cannot show that they have measured success in the past, it can be a red flag as for how they would do it in your business.

 4. Why are you leaving your current position?

 There are many reasons that a candidate might be seeking to leave their current role.
-Perhaps they are ambitious, and the company could not offer any form of progression for them.
-Perhaps their old role pushed them in a direction that they aren’t interested in.
-Or perhaps even they are changing industries entirely, and looking for something fresh and new.
+Perhaps they are ambitious, and the company could not offer any form of progression.
+Maybe their old role pushed them in a direction that they aren’t interested in.
+Or perhaps they are changing industries entirely and are looking for something fresh and new.